Cobra (American TV series): Background

 Starring Michael Dudikoff (the American Ninja series), Allison Hossack, and James Tolkan (the Back to the Future trilogy), Cobra was created by television producer Stephen J. Cannell, along with Steven Long Mitchell and Craig W. Van Sickle (both of whom later went on to create/executive produce The Pretender for NBC), and was filmed on location in Vancouver, British Columbia, Canada.
 Lee Goldberg & William Rabkin were the show's supervising producers and went on to executive produce Diagnosis: Murder and Martial Law, among other series.
 Matt Dearborn, an executive consultant on Cobra, produced several Disney Channel sitcoms, including Even Stevens.
+Bill Nuss, who executive produced Cobra along with Mitchell and Van Sickle, was also co-executive producing Renegade and Silk Stalkings simultaneously, and went on to work on The X-Files, NCIS and Hawaii Five-O.

 Cobra was originally titled Viper.
 However, Chrysler Corp. sued Stephen J. Cannell for trademark infringement, and also because Chrysler was already working with CBS on a series called Viper that was to feature a brand new Dodge Viper concept car.
 (That show ultimately aired on NBC.)
 Since that other Viper series centered on a quasi modern-day Knight Rider, and Cannell's series centered on crime fighters named "Viper", Cannell believed the name could be changed without sacrificing the creative concept of the series, and so the title was changed to Cobra.
 Three episodes had already been filmed when the title change took place, so it appears Scandal would have still been driving the Cobra even with the show called Viper.

 Canadian rock band Saga was hired to produce the main theme and several additional songs for the series, to be featured in specific episodes, but most were never used.
 Their 1994 album Steel Umbrellas contained most of these songs.
 There were lyrics written and performed for the Cobra theme, "Someone is Out There," but only the instrumental version was used in the series.